lauren-yrluo/lauren-yrluo.github.io/_pages/about.md

 Research Interest
 ======
-My research interests and areas are formal verification, automated reasoning, and computational logic.
+My research interests are formal verification, automated reasoning, and computational logic.
-For me, the most wonderful of my research is building solutions to real-world challenges upon fundamental basis and understanding them.
+To me, the most wonderful of my research is building solutions to real-world challenges upon fundamental basis and understanding them.
-Hence, I am interested in both theories and practice of formal methods.
-Specifically,

 **Formal verification**
 My current research applies automated reasoning techniques to verify safety properties of distributed protocols.
 In the past, I have worked on hardware model checking.
-I am generally interested in scaling automated formal verification for human designed systems.
+I am generally interested in formal verification for human designed systems.

 **Automated reasoning**
 I am also interested in developing high performance software for automated reasoning.